mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 ## Yoda level

+Now we're switching gears and look over Yoda's shoulders, a Telemetry Master.

 First, change into the [`yoda/`][repo-yoda] directory.

-In this scenario we're using the OTel logs bridge API in the Python app to directly ingest logs in OTLP format into the OTel collector.
+In this scenario we see Yoda using the OTel logs bridge API in the Python app to directly ingest logs, in [OpenTelemetry Protocol][otlp] (OTLP) format, into the OTel collector.
+This is both faster and more reliable than first logging to a file and have the collector read it off of it!

-Overall, we have the following setup:
+Overall, we have the following setup Yoda is using:

 ```
 ( python main.py ) - OTLP -> ( OTel collector ) --> stdout